IBM-Bluemix-Docs/voice-agent/call-transfer.md

 Make note of the phone number and termination URI that you want to transfer to.
 Make sure that the phone number is not a personal phone number.

-You can use the phone number and termination URI for when you create your voice agent or to use as the transfer target in your {{site.data.keyword.conversationshort}} dialog.
+You can use the phone number and termination URI to use when creating your voice agent or configuring the transfer target in your {{site.data.keyword.conversationshort}} dialog.

 ## Step 2: Configuring {{site.data.keyword.conversationshort}} for call transfer